Strategic voting: Cardinal single-winner voting

-Score voting

-In score voting, strategic voters who expect all other voters to be strategic will exaggerate their true preferences and use the same quasi-compromising strategy as in approval voting, above.
-That is, they will give all candidates either the highest possible or the lowest possible rating.
-This presents an additional problem as compared to the approval method if some voters give honest "weak" votes with middle rankings and other voters give strategic approval votes.
-A strategic minority could overpower an honest majority.
-This problem can be minimized through education or ballot design to encourage uninformed voters to give more-extreme rankings.
-A different path to minimize this problem is to use median scores instead of total scores, as median scores are less amenable to exaggeration, as in majority judgment.

-However, if all voter factions have the same proportion of strategic and honest voters, simulations show that any significant proportion of honest voters will lead to results which tend to be more satisfying to voters than approval voting, and indeed, more satisfying than any other method with the same unbiased proportion of strategic voters.
+Balinski and Laraki noted that under majority judgment, many voters (about half) have no opportunity or incentive to use strategy.
+They argued based on a simulation that the highest median methods minimized the number of voters with an incentive to misrepresent their opinions, among the methods they studied.
+Exaggeration in majority judgment has an effect whenever the voter's honest rating for the intended winner is below that candidate's median rating; or when their honest rating for the intended loser is above it.
+In other words, half of voters will have an incentive to strategize, while half will not.

 Strategic voters are faced with the initial tactic as to how highly to score their second-choice candidate.
 The voter may want to retain expression of a high preference of their favorite candidate over their second choice.
 But that does not allow the same voter to express a high preference of their second choice over any others.

-In a simulation study using polling data collected under a majority judgment method, that method's designers found that score voting was more vulnerable to strategy than any other method they studied, including plurality.

-Cardinal multi-winner voting

-Evaluative Proportional Representation (EPR) and sequential proportional approval voting reduces strategic voting compared to single-winner voting.
-Strategic voting is observed for cardinal multi-winner voting.
+In approval voting, because the only option is to approve of a candidate or not, optimal strategic voting rarely includes approving a less-preferred candidate but not a more-preferred one.
+However, strategy is in fact inevitable when a voter decides their "approval cutoff".
+Steven Brams and Dudley R. Herschbach argued in a paper in Science magazine in 2001 that approval voting was the method least amenable to tactical perturbations.

+Balinski and Laraki used rated ballots from a poll of the 2007 French presidential election to show that, if unstrategic voters only approved candidates whom they considered "very good" or better, strategic voters would be able to sway the result frequently, but that if unstrategic voters approved all candidates they considered "good" or better, approval was the second most strategy-resistant method of the ones they studied, after majority judgment itself.

 Ranked single-winner voting

-Instant runoff voting

-Instant runoff voting is vulnerable to push-over and compromising strategies (although it is less vulnerable to compromising than the plurality method).
-Bullet voting is ineffective under Instant-runoff, since Instant-runoff satisfies the later-no-harm criterion.

-Borda

-The Borda count has both a strong compromising incentive and a large vulnerability to burying.
+The Borda count has both a strong incentive and a large vulnerability to burial.
 Here is a hypothetical example of both factors at the same time: if there are two candidates the most likely to win, the voter can maximize the impact on the contest between these candidates by ranking the candidate the voter likes more in first place, ranking the candidate whom they like less in last place.
 If neither candidate is the sincere first or last choice, the voter is using both the compromising and burying strategies at once.
 If many different groups voters use this strategy, this gives a paradoxical advantage to the candidate generally thought least likely to win.